SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries.md

 ### Incompatible customizations

-This is the most common reason for lists not to render in modern.
-Incompatible customizations are typically one of the following:
+An incompatible customization is the most common reason for lists not rendering in modern, and is typically due to one of the following:

 - The use of JSLink
 - The use of a user custom action that embeds JavaScript